A. Schema format details

 isInheritedProperty

-Indicates that this attribute is inherited by child nodes.
+This schema attribute is inherited by child nodes.

 This property only applies to schema attributes for nodes.